This post contains Amazon affiliate links.

 My new rustic faux Christmas tree is the 6′ White Mountain Pine Artificial Christmas Tree with 300 Clear LED Lights and Pine Cones from Nearly Natural ($138.99).

 My beautiful new tree comes pre-lit with dainty and clear fairy lights, and has realistic looking pinecones.
 I thought natural, home-decorated wood slice ornaments would go well with this tree.
+(I also made DIY salt dough ornaments for the tree – check out this tutorial to see how I made them.)

 How to Make DIY Snowflake Wood Slice Ornaments